RobertAndion/Discord_Music_Bot/README.md

 .setup
 ```
 This command, if you are a server admin, will send you a private message with a short summary of how to use the bot.
-It has no other function,
+It has no other function.

 ```
 .reboot